 The ILF works to meet the wishes of remote Communities across Australia, to assist with the publishing of books created by Community - many in First Languages - as well as to fund the development of digital, audio, or other learning resources and workshops.

 It is important that Aboriginal and Torres Strait Islander children can see themselves, their culture and languages reflected in the books they read.
 Having books that share local stories in First Languages, preserves and maintains Indigenous languages and culture, as well as builds pride, identity and strengthens a sense of belonging, confidence and wellbeing.

-These books are highly desired because they often share a local story that a Community is familiar with and in a language they speak at home.
+Potential publishing projects go through a proposal process which must meet our vision and strategy.
+Each is different.
+They can involve working with translators, linguists, authors, illustrators, editors and artists.
 We listen to the needs and wants of each Community and collaborate throughout the entire process to ensure Community leadership and authenticity.
+Community members decide which language to write their books in.
+To date, we have published 109 books reflecting 31 Indigenous languages.
 Once a book is published, if requested, we assist with an official launch and copies of the books are gifted to the Community and often included in the Book Supply program.

-Represents a remote, very remote, or isolated community
+Represents a remote, very remote, or isolated Community

 Where possible, includes a language element (this may mean the book is solely in language, include a complete translation, or an English text with particular words in an Aboriginal or Torres Strait Islander language)